gbdev/database/README.md

 }
 ```

-And fill every property.
+Fill in every property.
 You can take a look at existing games to make sure everything is correct.
-[This](ucity/game.json) is an example of `game.json`.
+[This](ucity/game.json) is an example of a correct `game.json`.

+`*` represents an optional field.

 | Property Name | Description                                                          | Possible values                                         |
 |---------------|----------------------------------------------------------------------|---------------------------------------------------------|